Bevaz/mock_tcp_server/README.md

 # MOCK TCP CLIENT/SERVER

-A tcp server mock, if receive some matched bytes, it will response the specific file data.
+A TCP server mock, if receive some matched bytes, it will response the specific file data.
-And tcp client mock, send some data and wait for specific response.
+And TCP client mock, send some data and wait for a specific response.

 ## Config it